 Outbound external links

-It’s considered best practice to reference authority sites from within your content.
-It adds credibility to your pages and shows Google that your page is truly serving your users needs.
+It’s considered best practice to reference authority sites from within your SEO-optimized blog posts.
+It adds credibility to your pages and shows Google that your page is truly serving your user’s needs.

 Although it may be an SEO tactic, choose your outbound links wisely to send visitors to quality sites that will indeed enhance their user experience.